DarthCoder117/RRDTP/README.md

 * Tyler Swan - dashboard UI/library integration

 ## Building
-RRDTP has been tested on Windows, Linux, and Mac OSX.
+RRDTP can be built easily using CMake on Windows, Linux, and Mac OSX.
 Arduino support is planned but not yet implemented.
-Use CMake to build the library and tests.
-Run ``cmake -G`` and specify the platform to generate project files for.
-``cmake -G Visual Studio 14`` for Visual Studio 2015, ``cmake -G Unix Makefiles`` for Linux, etc.
-After the project files are generated, then just build normally in your preferred environment.
+Automatic build scripts are included for Windows and Linux.
+Simply run build.bat or build.sh to build the library on your platform (automatic build is currently untested on Mac OSX).

+## Roadmap
+* Arduino support
+* Multithreading for supported platforms
+* Finish incomplete Java wrapper
+* Performance optimizations

 ## License
 The MIT License (MIT)